 As companies contemplate new sales opportunities, it’s no surprise most of them have Amazon on their minds.
-And rightfully so – this ecommerce giant accounted for almost half of all online sales in the U.S. in 2017 and doesn’t seem to be slowing down.
+And rightfully so – this ecommerce giant accounted for half of all retail ecommerce sales in 2018 and doesn’t seem to be slowing down.

 As consumer preferences and shopper experiences evolve, companies can’t afford to ignore the marketplaces that consumers know and trust.
 Everyone knows Amazon, but not everyone knows the different ways to sell through Amazon, and how to execute a balanced channel strategy that complements direct-to-consumer (D2C) ecommerce to enhance customer experience and grow revenue.